Steeler (American band): Post-Steeler activities

 Steeler bassist Rik Fox, who had been fired by Keel and Edwards, quickly formed his own group SIN and released a shaped picture disc single, "On the Run" b/w "Captured in Time", through Azra Records in 1984.
 Fox was then sacked by his own band who went on to record the Made in Heaven album under the name Jag Wire.
-Fox would put together a new SIN lineup, fronted by former Alien and future The Four Horsemen vocalist, Frank Starr.
+Fox put together a new SIN lineup, fronted by former Alien and future The Four Horsemen vocalist, Frank Starr.
 Although a strong live draw, the band fell apart before an album materialized.
-Fox subsequently joined Burn and Surgical Steel before forming Thunderball and taking part in a plethora of other projects.
+Fox subsequently joined Burn and Surgical Steel before forming Thunderball, and taking part in a plethora of other projects.
 After the demise of his band The Flyboyz in the early 1990s, Fox began to pursue various interests outside of music.
-In recent years, he has participated in several all-star jams and in 2013 appeared with Keel at the Whisky a Go Go in Hollywood to perform the Steeler classics "Cold Day in Hell" and "Serenade".
+In recent years, he has participated in several all-star jams and in 2013 appeared with Keel at the Whisky a Go Go in Hollywood to perform the Steeler tracks, "Cold Day in Hell" and "Serenade".

-Fox's successor in Steeler, Ron Murray, joined 3rd Stage Alert alongside former Steeler bandmate Mark Edwards and recorded the band's eponymous 1984 five-song EP, produced by another Steeler alum, Yngwie Malmsteen.
+Fox's successor in Steeler, Ron Murray, joined 3rd Stage Alert alongside former Steeler bandmate Mark Edwards, and recorded the band's eponymous 1984 five-song EP, produced by another Steeler alum, Yngwie Malmsteen.
 Murray then joined female artist Chey Acuña and appeared in her 1985 video "Hologram".

-Guitarist Yngwie Malmsteen joined Alcatrazz, featuring former Rainbow and MSG vocalist Graham Bonnet and members of New England and the Alice Cooper Band, recording the No Parole from Rock 'n' Roll and Live Sentence albums, before embarking on a successful solo career with his own band Rising Force in 1984.
+Malmsteen joined Alcatrazz, featuring former Rainbow and MSG vocalist Graham Bonnet and members of New England and the Alice Cooper Band, recording the No Parole from Rock 'n' Roll and Live Sentence albums, before embarking on a successful solo career with his own band Rising Force in 1984.
 He received a nomination for Best Rock Instrumental Performance at the 1986 Grammy Awards for his debut album.

-Malmsteen's successor, Mitch Perry, would go on to join Billy Sheehan's band Talas, followed by stints with Heaven and the McAuley Schenker Group, recording and touring with all three groups.
+Malmsteen's successor, Mitch Perry, went on to join Billy Sheehan's band Talas, followed by stints with Heaven and the McAuley Schenker Group, recording and touring with all three groups.
 Perry also added keyboards on Aerosmith's 1986 Classics Live! release.
-He joined Cher on her Hear of Stone tour before forming the short-lived Badd Boyz with former Rough Cutt vocalist Paul Shortino.
+He joined Cher on her Hear of Stone tour before forming the short-lived Badd Boyz, with former Rough Cutt vocalist Paul Shortino.
 In 1994, he joined Edgar Winter's band.
 More recently Perry has toured with Lita Ford, Steve Priest's Sweet, and Bobby Blotzer's Ratt.
-He is also an alumnus of L.A.
-Led Zeppelin tribute band The Moby Dicks.
+He is also an alumnus of the Los Angeles based-Led Zeppelin tribute band, The Moby Dicks.
 Perry is an avid race car driver and has taught at Skip Barber and Dale Jarrett's racing schools.